-#3 Updated by Rocco Stanzione almost 10 years ago
+#3 Updated by Rocco Stanzione about 10 years ago

 +1.
 As the Engines docs say, you can't really clobber models with a plugin - you'd have to copy the whole existing model into the plugin, which kind of defeats the purpose.
 I was able to get it to work for one page load with some evil hackery, but at the end Rails insists on loading the original plugin.

-#4 Updated by Brian Palmer almost 10 years ago
+#4 Updated by Brian Palmer about 10 years ago

 I have to disagree.
 I'm working on a Redmine plugin and the engines system has worked very well, I think a "real" plugin system would require a huge amount of effort to even reach the same level.
 Models can be a problem, true, but it's not difficult to inject code into existing models in the plugin initialization code.
 I added a new has_many association to projects in this way.
 Some problems can occur in development mode because of reloading, but they can be worked around.

-#7 Updated by Eric Davis over 9 years ago
+#7 Updated by Eric Davis almost 10 years ago

 chaoqun zou wrote: